 When creating an enterprise architecture roadmap, you must make assumptions about how the organization currently works.
 This can only be accurate by including subject matter experts from every department in the organization.
-They should also be involved in the prioritisation and sequencing on tasks, as only they have an on-the-ground view of the cost-benefit of actions.
+They should also be involved in the prioritization and sequencing on tasks, as only they have an on-the-ground view of the cost-benefit of actions.

 At airfocus, we have a range of templates available for creating great roadmaps quickly.
-For an enterprise architecture project, our technology roadmap and prioritization template is a perfect fit, with modifiable prioritisation scoring based on impact, cost and risks.
+For an enterprise architecture project, our technology roadmap and prioritization template is a perfect fit, with modifiable prioritization scoring based on impact, cost and risks.